 Your breasts may be such an important part of your identity - your sense of who you are - that you'll go to great lengths to preserve them.
 That's a completely acceptable approach to take, no matter what your age or figure -as long as it doesn't endanger your overall health and chances for a full recovery.

-Over the past decade, women with early-stage breast cancer are increasingly opting for mastectomy or double mastectomy - removal of both breasts - in hopes that they will reduce the risk of recurrence.
+Over the past decade, women with early-stage breast cancer are increasingly opting for mastectomy or double mastectomy - removal of both breasts.
 The increased availability of advanced breast reconstruction techniques has contributed to the trend.

 Things to consider